pseusys/SeasideVPN/README.md

 - `viridian`: Viridian system components (see [README](./viridian/README.md)).
   - `algae`: Viridian algae node (see [README](./viridian/algae/README.md)).
   - `reef`: Viridian reef node (see [README](./viridian/reef/README.md)).

+## System distribution

+Normally, every VPN provider creates and manages their own VPN infrastructure, including server and client apps, sometimes even encryption and protocols, that might or might not be based on widely-known VPN standards, like [OpenVPN](https://openvpn.net/).
+Still, major parts of their ecosystems are proprietary and in most cases client apps for different VPN providers work differently and are not interchangeable.

+This is what makes Seaside VPN different: it provides all the VPN infrastructure ready and easy to use, so that everyone who wants could easily become a VPN provider.
+It can be done in a few simple steps, including server rental and central and worker nodes deployment.
+This allows multiple use cases, such as:

+- Commercial VPNs, where all the nodes are owned and managed by one company (just like in all the other VPNs available online).
+- Corporate VPNs, where a few worker nodes provide access to the internal corporate network for the remote employees outside.
+- Community VPNs, where each worker node is hosted by a separate person, and they all work together to provide VPN for a group chat, for instance.

+Some of these networks might require fiat or cryptocurrency payment for subscription, the others might be free for use or community-funded.
+For all these types of networks, a single client app can be used, because all of them are based on the same platform and the same set of protocols.
+That allows easily switching between networks in case some of them are unavailable or suddenly blocked.

+> **NB!** As no global infrastructure (i.e. public servers, domain names, etc.) is planned, user privacy and safety solely depends on the each system instance _node operators_, somewhat like in [TOR](https://www.torproject.org/) network.
+> System can only exist and be active until the people that use it **trust each other**! 🤝

 ## Data, connections and protocols